Node.js implementation for the OAuth2-based authentification process of the o2r web api.

 This project includes a

-Dockerfile which can be built with
+Dockerfile which can be built and run with

 Available environment variables